->Plasma/serum proteins and other circulating factors directly regulate complex processes such as aging, the development of chronic diseases, and severe acute disease (i.e., acute respiratory distress syndrome). >Activated leukocytes and platelets release granulocytic cargo proteins in response to local inflammatory stimuli, generating a protease storm, that if not resolved alters steady state homeostasis contributing to both acute and chronic disease.
+>Plasma/serum proteins and other circulating factors directly regulate complex processes such as aging, the development of chronic diseases, and severe acute disease (i.e., acute respiratory distress syndrome).

+>Activated leukocytes and platelets release granulocytic cargo proteins in response to local inflammatory stimuli, altering steady state homeostasis, contributing to both acute and chronic disease.

->Erythrocytes carry more than just oxygen and are now under investigations for many chronic conditions including Malaria and Parkinson's Disease.
+>Erythrocytes do not have a nucleus and carry more than just oxygen.
+Red cells have a different make-up of complement regulators than nucleated cells and can lead to dysfunction.
+Erythrocytes are under investigation for many chronic conditions including Parkinson's Disease and Malaria.